phac-nml/irida/doc/developer/setup/index.md

 Importing IRIDA into an IDE is left to the developer.

-### Installing dependencies
+### Custom dependencies

 IRIDA uses some custom libraries that are either a) not currently available in a Maven repository, or b) a custom version of the software available in Maven central.
-We provide a convenient `bash` script for installing our additional Java dependencies in the `lib` directory:
+These Java dependencies are located in the `lib` directory and are automatically installed with Gradle.

-    cd irida/lib/
-    bash install-libs.sh

 ### Custom configuration